Looking for Stitch Fix Reviews? I’ve tried 4 boxes from this styling service and share my insight below!

 Overall, we love the thought of working with our own personal stylist to pick items out that match your style, budget, and fit.

-However, many Stitch Fix reviews share low ratings, claiming that they’re overpriced and most items picked were outside their selected budget.
+However, many Stitch Fix reviews aren’t great, claiming that the brand is overpriced and most items picked were outside their selected budget.
 Not to mention, many people also mentioned their items were low quality.

 I didn’t have a great experience either.
 Many items were higher than my budget and the items that were within my budget were poor quality.
 Plus, I didn’t even like many of the items in my box (even though I included a great Pinterest board to show them my style).